 To understand the true God, it is necessary to examine His characteristics, starting at the beginning of the book He inspired—the Bible.
 The following section is filled with Bible references to fully paint the correct picture of God.

-Because God is a Spirit (John 4:24), He is not confined to physical boundaries.
-This does not mean He is a blob that permeates the universe, coequal with His creation.
+Because God is a spirit (John 4:24), He is not confined to physical boundaries.
+This does not mean He is a blob that permeates the universe.
 As no human being is amorphous, neither is God.
 Genesis 1:26 states that humans were created in God’s image and likeness.
 In fact, God has features just as humans do (Rev. 1:14-16; Ezek.
 1:26-28).

 As Creator of time and space, God is also eternal.
 In Exodus 3:14, God revealed Himself to Moses as “I AM,” which means ever-living, existent one.
 God has no beginning or end of life (Heb.
 7:3).
 He has always existed (Rev. 1:8).